Focus Area: Subseasonal-to-Seasonal Predictability

 2025 In-person meeting

-The next ESPAT community workshop, focused on the role of land-atmosphere interactions on predictability at subseasonal-to-seasonal (S2S) timescales, will be June 16-18 at the NSF NCAR Mesa Lab in Boulder.
+The second ESPAT community workshop, focused on the role of land-atmosphere interactions on predictability at subseasonal-to-seasonal (S2S) timescales, was held on June 16-18 at the NSF NCAR Mesa Lab in Boulder.

-To RSVP and receive a calendar invite, please email Meg Fowler to express your interest in joining the working group.
+To join the initiative, please email Meg Fowler to express your interest in joining the working group.
+Please include a brief paragraph on your research interests within the realm of S2S predictability and land-atmosphere interactions.